Infinitary Cut-Elimination for Non-Wellfounded Parsimonious Linear Logic: Continuous cut-elimination

-\begin{definition} We define the set of rules $\opll \dfn \nwpll \cup \set{\zero}$, where $\zero\dfn \vlinf{\zero}{}{\Gamma}{}$ for any sequent $\Gamma$.\footnotemark We will also refer to $\opll$ as the set of coderivations over $\opll$, which we call \defn{open coderivations}.
+We will also refer to $\opll$ as the set of coderivations over $\opll$, which we call \defn{open coderivations}.
 An open coderivation is \defn{normal} if no cut-elimination step can be applied to it, that is, if one premise of each $\cutr$ is a $\zero$.
 An \defn{open derivation} is a derivation in $\opll$.
 We denote by $\opll(\Gamma)$ the set of open coderivations with conclusion $\Gamma$, and by $\fapx[\der]$ the set of finite approximations of $\der$. \end{definition}

 \begin{definition} Let $\der$ be an open coderivation, $\Nodes\subseteq \set{1,2}^*$ be a set of mutually incomparable (w.r.t. the prefix order) nodes of $\der$, and $\set{\der'_{\nu}}_{\nu \in \Nodes}$ be a set of open coderivations where $\der'_{\nu}$ has the same conclusion as the subderivation $\der_\nu$ of $\der$.
 We denote by $\der\set{\der'_\nu/\nu}_{\nu\in \Nodes} = \der(\der'_{\nu_1}/\nu_1, \ldots, \der'_{\nu_n}/\nu_n)$, the open coderivation obtained by replacing each $\der_\nu$ with $\der'_\nu$.